oci-operations-team/terraform-oci-lzf-core/README.md

 # OCI Open LZ - Operating Entities Landing Zone (Open LZ) Core Terraform Module

 # 1. Introduction
-This Terraform module provides a generic and configurable way to implement Operating Entity Landing Zones (OELZ) with the following characteristics:
+This Terraform module provides a generic and configurable way to implement the OCI Open LZ with the following characteristics:

-**Shared Operating Model**: The OELZ will have a central team responsible to create the core landing zone resources, known as shared services, and onboard Operating Entities (OE).
+**Shared Operating Model**: The OCI Open LZ will have a central team responsible to create the core landing zone resources, known as shared services, and onboard Operating Entities (OE).
 An OE is an abstraction of an internal organization unit, an Operating Company (OpCo), a subsidiary, or even an LoB.
-In the OELZ there will be several OEs, and each OE will have the autonomy to operate (create and change) their resources on top of standard pre-defined structures.
+In the OCI Open LZ  there will be several OEs, and each OE will have the autonomy to operate (create and change) their resources on top of standard pre-defined structures.

-**Segregation of Duties**: The OELZ organization has enterprise segregation of resources at the OE level.
+**Segregation of Duties**: The OCI Open LZ  organization has enterprise segregation of resources at the OE level.
 An OE can onboard different OE departments, which will be responsible for their resources, organized by projects.
 Projects can have environments and can contain multiple workloads.
 All layers can be isolated in terms of identity and access management.

-**Isolation Resources**:  The isolation of resources is supported by the segregation of duties, and at the network level.
+**Isolation Resources**:  The isolation of resources is supported by the segregation of duties at the network level.
 The network structure is organized by OE, into environments (production and non-production) and resources in those environments are isolated at the project level, where each project layer has its own security posture.

 # 2. Solution

 ## 2.1 Getting Started

-To make this work, the minimim you'll need will be to define 3 different types of tfvars (in JSON or regular tf format):
+To make this work, the minimum you'll need will be to define 3 different types of tfvars (in JSON or regular tf format):

 1) An OCI credentials tfvar to setup the provider authentication to provision the resources.
-For additional information check the point `2.6 Inputs`, in this document.
+For additional information check the section `2.6 Inputs`, in this document.

     ```
     "fingerprint": "<PEM key fingerprint>",